Gregory A. Aarons, Ph.D.

 Dr. Aarons' current research focuses on identifying and improving leadership and organizational factors that impact quality of mental health, substance abuse, and HIV services and implementation of evidence-based practice in real-world practice settings.
 Dr. Aarons and colleagues have developed, and are testing, leadership and organizational development strategies to improve implementation and sustainment of evidence-based practices.
 He and his colleagues have also developed brief and practical measures of implementation leadership, attitudes toward adopting evidence-based practice, implementation climate, and implementation citizenship behaviors.

 Clinical and Teaching Focus

-Dr. Aarons gives seminars and presentations on theory and practical application of research findings to improve implementation of evidence-based practice.
-He was an invited speaker at two recent National Institutes of Health sponsored conferences on dissemination and implementation of evidence-based practice.
+Dr. Aarons leads the UCSD Implementation Science Seminar and gives numerous seminars and presentations on theory and practical application of research findings to improve implementation of evidence-based practice.
+He was an invited speaker at the National Institutes of Health sponsored conferences on dissemination and implementation of evidence-based practice, and has provided training and lectures across the United States and in South Africa.
+He is core faculty of the NIMH/NIDA/VA funded Implementation Research Institute, and is faculty of the NIH supported Training Institutes in Dissemination and Implementation Research in Health.
 His teaching activities focus on organizational, provider, and patient factors that impact effective implementation of evidence-based practice.